 Haew Narok Waterfall

 Three tiers, top drop 60 meters, total fall around 150 meters.
-The viewing deck is closed during peak elephant-crossing season (Jul to Sep) after wild elephants have been killed slipping over the falls in flash floods.
+The viewing deck closes during peak elephant season (Jul to Sep) after wild elephants have been killed slipping over the falls in flash floods.

 Cliff viewpoint